Professor Cullen Lecture Notes

 Binary Trees

-Real-world trees occur in many places: geneology, sports tournaments, corporate ornanizations, operating system file structures, etc.
+Real-world tree applications occur in many places: genealogy, sports tournaments, corporate organizations, military ranking, and operating system file-management structures, network routing, etc.

-Since trees are structurally more complex than lists, they have a more extensive nomenclature for referring to their various components.
+Since trees are structurally more complex than linear representations, they have a more extensive nomenclature for referring to their various components.

-No node can be its own ancestor or descendant.
+No node can be its own ancestor or its own descendant.

 Two nodes may not have the same child.